-- a.
-Dennis Uniforms' navy sweatshirt with GSB embroidered logo (grey sweatshirt is for P.E. days only) - b.
-Dennis Uniforms' navy cardigan with GSB emblem sewn at left chest over heart - c.
-Dennis Uniforms' white turtleneck with GSB monogram on collar (only as an undergarment layer on cold days not to be worn alone) - d.
-A small cross or other Christian symbol necklace - e.
+- b.
+Dennis Uniform's navy crewneck sweatshirt with GSB logo (grey sweatshirt for P.E. days only) - c.
+Dennis Uniform's navy cardigan with GSB emblem at left chest over heart - d.
+Solid white turtleneck as an undergarment layer on cold days not to be worn alone - e.
+A small cross or other Christian symbol necklace - f.
 A neutral-colored watch with no audible alarms.
 Smartwatches are not allowed.
+Fitbits are acceptable but may not be used as this is a distraction to their education.